“I’ll be first!”

 Instead of: “Everyone makes mistakes.”
 Try: “Mistakes help us find our own way of doing things.”

-For the need for autonomy, redefine a mistake not as failure, but as a clue leading toward something personal, toward one’s own path.
+Regarding the need for autonomy, redefine a mistake as not failure, but a clue leading toward something personal, toward one’s own path.

-(A compass only works if she’s the one holding it.)
+(A compass only works if you’re the one holding it.)

 I can model imperfection

-Not pretend I always know.
-Show my own box of failures.
-And not tell that story with shame, but with curiosity.
-Because then maybe my daughter will see that imperfection does not take away value.
+I can’t pretend that I always know.
+I can show my own box of failures.
+I will not tell that story with shame, but with curiosity.
+Then maybe my daughter will see that imperfection doesn’t diminish value.

-(A box of failures = a treasury of courage💛)
+(A box of failures is a treasury of courage.)

-And so I stay with that for today.
+So, for today, I’ll leave it at that.
 Without a perfect solution.
 But with direction.

 Find your own way.